Building a digital Red Bull Basement

 Red Bull Basement is a completely different environment, but that doesn’t mean it’s any less complex.

 The program challenges student innovators to drive positive change and brings together people from across the world to exchange ideas and explore creative, technology solutions, which is a little different from extreme mountain biking.

 Working in a real-time environment means there’s little room for error

 For us, this was unfamiliar territory.
 While we have extensive experience in creating and running digital events, as well as blending physical and digital interactions, the audience for Red Bull Basement is quite different to our normal audience.
-What a university student considers an engaging and fun digital experience is very different from what a CEO or CIO expects and this needed to guide our approach.
+What a university student considers an engaging and fun digital experience is very different from what a CEO or CIO expects, and this needed to guide our approach.

-Then, at the beginning of this year the landscape fundamentally shifted.
+Then, at the beginning of 2020 the landscape fundamentally shifted.
 With COVID-19 restricting the ability of people to meet in person, the digital component took on a more prominent role.
 Once it became clear that COVID-19 wasn’t simply going to disappear, the team realized that their objective of blending physical and digital events needed to be revisited.

 Going digital – in fast forward